 - $32,000 if you’re married, filing jointly

-Your total income includes half of your disability benefits, tax-exempt interest, and other income sources.
-If filing with your spouse, you must include their yearly salary.
-If the total income goes over the above number, you might pay taxes on your benefits.
+Your total income includes half of your disability benefits, tax-exempt interest, and other yearly income sources.
+If you are married and filing jointly, you must include your spouse’s annual salary as well.
+If the total married filing income goes over the above number, you might pay federal income taxes on your benefits.

 Reporting Your Social Security Disability Income